twitter/communitynotes/content/notifications.md

 The default setting for all contributors is "Often", which means you'll start by getting a few alerts per week.
 You can change that frequency by visiting your Community Notes profile and tapping the gear icon on the top right, or by clicking the button below:

-{{< figure src="../images/alerts-settings.png" alt="Two side-by-side screenshots of mobiles devices showing the Twitter app.
-The first one shows a Community Notes Contributor profile page, highlighting the settings button on the top right.
-The second one reads: Community Notes settings.
-Alerts when a note needs help: Receive notifications when a Community Note needs your rating.
-Options: I'm all in.
-As many as I can help with — up to a few per day.
-Often — a few alerts per week.
-Sometimes — A few alerts per month.
-Never”">}}
+{{< figure src="../images/alerts-settings.png" alt="One screenshot showing a Community Notes Contributor profile page, highlighting the settings button on the top right.
+Another screenshot showing the settings screen where contributors can edit their alert frequency">}}

 {{< button href="https://www.twitter.com/i/communitynotes/notification_settings">}} Open notification settings {{</ button>}}